Apple Bread Pudding

 - Remove foil, and bake until the top is lightly browned, 25 to 30 minutes.

-- Serve bread pudding with bourbon caramel sauce and chopped pecans scattered on top.
+- Serve bread pudding with chopped pecans scattered on top and optional bourbon caramel sauce.

 I mostly don’t get food magazines these days (I still subscribe to the online version of _Cook’s Illustrated_ although I only log on maybe twice a year, and then read a bunch at once).
 Still bitter after the demise of _Gourmet_!
 Nothing comes close to that.
 Anyway, bread pudding is wonderful any time of the year!
 This looks terrific — thanks.